 - The film of Jane Austen's Emma added the word "bitch" (describing a female dog) to escape the G rating.

 - The film of Jane Austen's Sense and Sensibility was sneakier; the filmmakers there avoided the G rating by inserting some profanities into the background din of a ballroom scene.

-- The use of the insult "Penis Breath" (possibly also the "Uranus" joke) in ET The Extra Terrestrial was Spielberg specifically gunning for the PG rating.
-Ironic, considering the line was removed in the infamously Lighter and Softer re-release.
-(The one best known for the walkie-talkie guns)
+- The use of the insult "penis breath" (along with maybe the "Uranus" joke) in E.T. the Extra-Terrestrial was Spielberg specifically gunning for the PG rating.
+Ironic, considering the line was removed in the infamously Lighter and Softer re-release (the one best known for the walkie-talkie guns).